 This place looks amazing.
 One look at the photos from The Merchant, and I’m pretty sure you’ll want to stay here.

-This is a gorgeous boutique hotel housed in a historic federal-style building.
+This is a gorgeous Salem boutique hotel housed in a historic federal-style building.
 Inside, the decor blends modern touches with original features of the building.
-There are lots of jewel-toned colors in this Salem MA inn, and these pops of color make the hotel super easy on the eye.
+There are lots of jewel-toned colors in this Salem inn, and these pops of color make the hotel super easy on the eye.
 Like The Hotel Salem, this is also a part of the well-known Lark Hotels.

 Is The Merchant haunted?